kusrohit/DataStructure-Algorithms/Readme.md

 ## Space and Time Complexity

 time complexity : O(1) < O(log N) < O(N) < O(N log N) < O(2^N)

+## Some logical notes:

+AND (&): The result is 1 only if all corresponding bits in the inputs are 1.
+Shortcut: "All bits must be 1 to get 1."

+1 & 1 & 1 &.... -> 1
+0 & 1 & 1 ... -> 0  when it gets 0, not check any further input bit

+OR (|): The result is 1 if any corresponding bit in the inputs is 1.
+Shortcut: "Any bit being 1 results in 1."

+0 & 0 & 0 & 0 & 1 -> 1
+1 & 0 & 0 & 0... -> 1 when it gets 1, not check any further input bit

+XOR (^): The result is 1 if the number of corresponding bits that are 1 is odd.
+Shortcut: "Odd number of 1s result in 1."

+NOT (~): It simply flips each bit of the input.
+Shortcut: "Flips all the bits."

+## some notes on array with time complexity?

+O(N), Only one traversal is needed, i.e, i from 0 to n and j from n-1 to 0 with at most 2*N steps.
+The above approach will also work for the M x N matrix (not only for N x N).
+Complexity would be O(M + N)